salwamohammed23/My_projects/README.md

 This project focuses on predicting house rents using two machine learning models: **Linear Regression** and **Support Vector Regression (SVR)**.
 The dataset used is a CSV file containing various features related to house rentals.

+# Drug Classification Using Decision Trees
+This project aims to classify drugs based on patient data using a Decision Tree Classifier.
+The dataset includes various features such as age, sex, blood pressure, cholesterol levels, and sodium to potassium ratio.
+The goal is to predict which drug a patient should be prescribed based on these features.